Sherpo

 Investment Thesis

-But that’s not all.
-Our “building-blocks” infrastructure, though more complex to build, also lowers development costs, leading to a better product and contributing to operational excellence (of course, we will also need excellence in sales, marketing, hiring, etc.).
-We believe these factors combined can make Sherpo a powerhouse and increase our odds of success.
+And that’s not all.
+Our infrastructure, though more complex to build, also lowers development costs for marginal features, leading to a better product and contributing to operational excellence.
+Of course, we will also need excellence in product development, marketing, sales, hiring, and beyond.

 Sherpo's "Master Plan"

-Starting from the low end of the market is not just easier, but also long-term Strategic—if churn among small creators is high, we can constantly replenish new ones by being the downmarket leader.
+Starting from the low end of the market is not just easier, but also long-term strategic—if churn among small creators is high, we can constantly replenish new ones by being the downmarket leader.
 The added benefit is that some of them will grow into larger creators, resulting in outsized LTV:CAC ratios.

 But we aren’t stopping with small creators.
 Our vision is to be the OS of any video academy and digital goods store.
 So, borrowing from the well-known Tesla’s “Secret” Master Plan, here’s our version: